ibowditch/userdocs/kiosk.md

 The Kiosk is a small computer and screen, with a tag reader attached, that replaces the old Attendance Book, and records attendance in electronic form.
 It is normally located at the front desk of the station.

 It is always-on and available 24h every day.
-It requires an internet connection (wifi or wired) to function.
+It requires an internet connection (Wi-Fi or wired) to function.

 ```{margin} Events